Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Basilisk.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/mountain
 - monster/size/medium
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Basilisk"]
 ---
 # Basilisk
 *Source: Monster Manual p.
-24, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden*
+24. Available in the SRD and the Basic Rules.*

 Travelers sometimes find objects that look like pieces of remarkably lifelike stone carvings of wildlife.
 Missing parts appear to have been bitten off.
 Seasoned explorers regard such relics as warnings, knowing that the basilisk that created them is likely to be nearby.